 COMMITTEE MEETINGS

-The Nominations and Remuneration Committee meets formally during the year as required for the purpose of discharging its duties. an established set of appointment criteria, following which the Attendance at the Nominations and Remuneration Committee meetings is set out in the table on page 77.
+The Nominations and Remuneration Committee meets formally during the year as required for the purpose of discharging its duties.
+Attendance at the Nominations and Remuneration Committee meetings is set out in the table on page 69.

-2021 ACTIVITIES
+2022 ACTIVITIES